 Assisted Living Community Accreditation Fact Sheet

 There are more than 30,000 ALCs in the United States, serving more than 800,000 residents.
-With continued growth in this segment, ALCs have been increasingly shifting from a mostly hospitality-based environment to a more health care-focused setting by offering services for medication management, skilled nursing, and dementia care.
+With continued growth in this segment, ALCs have been increasingly shifting from a mostly hospitality-based environment to a more health care-focused setting to meet the individual needs of their residents.
 This shift has highlighted the need for national, consensus-based standards and accreditation.

 The Joint Commission’s ALC Accreditation standards were developed with consideration of scientific evidence and best practices, as well as state regulations and Life Safety Codes.
 Experts in the field of geriatrics, dementia care, rehabilitation, infection control and senior housing were actively engaged in a collaborative effort to design standards that align with quality care delivery and safe practices.
 In addition to an extensive internal review of the standards by subject matter experts, feedback and expert guidance were received through learning visits, a Technical Advisory Panel (TAP), Standards Review Panel/TAP field review, public field review, and pilot testing.